fcchit/overlapnetvlad/README.md

 ```
-@InProceedings{Fu_2023_OverlapNetVLAD,
+@inproceedings{fu2024coarse,
+  title={A Coarse-to-Fine Place Recognition Approach using Attention-guided Descriptors and Overlap Estimation},
-author = {Fu, Chencan and Li, Lin and Peng, Linpeng and Ma, Yukai and Zhao, Xiangrui and Liu, Yong},
+  author={Fu, Chencan and Li, Lin and Mei, Jianbiao and Ma, Yukai and Peng, Linpeng and Zhao, Xiangrui and Liu, Yong},
-title = {OverlapNetVLAD: A Coarse-to-Fine Framework for LiDAR-based Place Recognition},
-journal={arXiv preprint arXiv:2303.06881},
-year={2023}
+  booktitle={2024 IEEE International Conference on Robotics and Automation (ICRA)},
+  pages={8493--8499},
+  year={2024},
+  organization={IEEE}
 }
 ```